jiamingmao/data-analysis/Info.md

 ## Requirements

-You are expected to have some familiarity with at least one programming/statistical computing language.
-We provide ample data analysis problems for you to work through in this course.
-Programs in `R`, `Python`, and `Stata` are provided.
+You are expected to have some familiarity with at least one programming/statistical computing language (`R`, `Python`, `Matlab`, `Stata`, etc.).
+We will provide ample data analysis problems for you to work through in this course.
 For your homework and final project, you can choose any language that you are familiar with.

 ---